What’s happening in Minnesota Today

 MPR News Minnesota Today

 Good morning, Minnesota.
-Happy Monday!
+Welcome to Wednesday.

 Get the latest weather news on Updraft.